shawnrhoads/gu-psyc-347/docs/module-00-00_Syllabus.md

 If you experience sexual violence, identity-based harm, or any other personal crisis at any point during the course, please do not hesitate to reach out to (1) help you catch up with course material or (2) put you in contact with the appropriate resources and services.
 Here are some resources that you can also refer to:
 - [The Academic Resource Center](https://academicsupport.georgetown.edu/)
-- [CAPS: Counseling and Psychiatric Services](https://studenthealth.georgetown.edu/mental-health); 202-687-6985 or (after hours, 202-444-7243) and ask for the on-call CAPS clinician
+- [CAPS: Counseling and Psychiatric Services](https://studenthealth.georgetown.edu/mental-health); 202-687-6985 and ask for the on-call CAPS clinician
 - [Center for Multicultural Equity and Access (CMEA)](https://cmea.georgetown.edu/#_ga=2.2156146.338741907.1597604147-463980031.1582147522)
 - [Georgetown Emergency Response Medical Service (GERMS)](http://www.georgetownems.org/calling-germs/); For emergency medical care call 202-687-4357
 - [Georgetown Wellness Wheel](https://studenthealth.georgetown.edu/Hoya-Wellness-wheel)